 To help a friend who has been sexually assaulted, be supportive - not instructive.
 Allow your friend or loved one to take their time in making their own decisions about how to handle the situation.
 Remind them of their options, but try to avoid taking the decision making out of their hands.
 Below are a few tips to be a strong support in a time of need.

 Faculty and staff who come in contact with a student who has been a victim of sexual assault should be gentle and concerned.
-Listen to the student and follow the procedures outlined in the 'Make a Report or File a Complaint' tab above.
+Listen to the student and follow the procedures outlined on Viterbo Speaks Up.
 Inform the student that for reporting purposes, names of victims are kept confidential, unless confidentiality could possibly place other students at risk for acts of sexual misconduct.

 For more information, check out Resource: Apps and Websites.